IgniteUI/app-builder-docfx/en/getting-started.md

 ---
 title: Getting started with App Builder
 _description: Learn how to build awesome apps using App Builder.
 You can use predefined or edit one of our prebuilt layouts.
-Try Indigo Design today.
+Try App Builder today.
 _keywords: App builder, Indigo Design, Infragistics
 ---

 # Getting started with App Builder

 > [!NOTE]
-><b>App Builder can be launched from the App tab in your Indigo.Design home screen.
+><b>App Builder can be launched from the App tab in your Indigo.Design home screen or through the [App Builder domain](https://cloud.indigo.design/login-and-redirect?target=appbuilder&path=/).
 From there, you will be able also to manage all of your active applications.
 Once, you finish editing an app in the App Builder, you can generate its code from the "Generate code" button and, then, run it locally.

 ### In this article:
-* <a href="#launch-app-builder-from-indigodesign">Launch App Builder from Indigo.Design</a>
+* <a href="#launch-app-builder">Launch App Builder</a>
 * <a href="#getting-the-code">Getting the code</a>
+* <a href="#running-the-app-locally">Running the app locally</a>
 * <a href="#running-the-app-locally">Running the app locally</a>